Punta Gorda offers plenty of things to do: Kayaking, biking, birding and discovering crab shacks.

 Things to do in Punta Gorda: Bike trails and kayak trails

 5. Bicycling.
 A popular activity for bicyclists and pedestrians is touring the many murals that celebrate Punta Gorda’s heritage and dot the downtown.

 Cape Haze Pioneer Trail is a nine-mile trail that starts on the western side of Charlotte Harbor, off SR 771.
 The flat, straight paved trail takes you through pine forests and wetlands to the community of Placida, where the Placida fishing pier and the Placida cove complex of shops and The Fishery restaurant provide an old Florida feel.
 (See more on Placida below.)

 6. Placida is the jumping off point for Gasparilla Island, where another trail beckons bicyclists.
 The six-mile-long Boca Grande Trail is scenic, with views of waterways, lighthouses, quaint Boca Grande’s downtown and mansions.
 It was Florida’s first rail-trail.
 In the tourist season, however, golf carts rule.
 Still, if you set your expectations for scenery instead of speed, this can be a great bike trail.

 While these two trails are very close and could be combined, locals do not recommend biking over the narrow toll bridge to Boca Grande.

-Charlotte Harbor offers more kayaking and canoeing opportunities than you can exhaust unless you spend a lifetime there.
+7. Kayaking and canoeing.
+Charlotte Harbor offers more paddling opportunities than you can exhaust unless you spend a lifetime there.
 The Charlotte County Blueway Trails map lists 57 trails.

 I also loved paddling into Gasparilla Sound.
 My report here describes seeing dolphins and dozens of migrating white pelicans.

 Things to do in Punta Gorda: Hiking and birding